Lightstreamer/Lightstreamer-kafka-connector/README.md

    The [`kafka-connector-samples`](kafka-connector-samples/) submodule hosts a simple Lightstreamer Java client that can be used to test the consumption of Kafka events from any Kafka topics.

-   Since a generic Ligthstreamer client needs to subscribe to one or more items to receive real-time updates, the Kafka Connector has to offer proper support to realize a mapping between Kafka topics and Lighstreamer items.
+   Since a generic Ligthstreamer client needs to subscribe to one or more items to receive real-time updates, the Kafka Connector has to offer proper support to realize the mapping between Kafka topics and Lighstreamer items.

    The `QuickStart` factory configuration comes with a simple mapping through the following settings: